Code-Institute-Submissions/milestone-2-budgetcalc/- BACKLOG - primary.md

 - [ ] Calculate variable costs

+- [ ] Add variable costs to sendEmail.js and emailJS

+- [ ] Add net calulcations to sendEmail.js and emailJS

 - [ ] emailJS create top 3 variable costs

 - [ ] Create settings button to select which parameters will be used